jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## scientific domains

-FIXME
+The [Spain's Ministry of Science, Innovation and Universities](http://www.ciencia.gob.es/), through its [State Research Agency](http://www.ciencia.gob.es/portal/site/MICINN/menuitem.8d78849a34f1cd28d0c9d910026041a0/?vgnextoid=664cfb7e04195510VgnVCM1000001d04140aRCRD), published a document featuring a number of [**Scientific domains**](http://www.ciencia.gob.es/stfls/MICINN/Ayudas/PE_2013_2016/PE_Promocion_e_Incorporacion_Talento_y_su_Empleabilidad/FICHEROS/SE_Incorporacion/Ayudas_contratos_RYC_2016/Clasificacion_areas_cientificas_2016_AEI.pdf) which are the basis for several among the competence questions provided by the University of Murcia in order to model the ontology.

-TO BE TRANSLATED:
+After a thorough analysis of that document, a clear hierarchical structure of domains and subdomains was identified and it was deemed as seamlessly fitting a thesaurus-like structure and hence suitable to be transformed into the W3C's standard for controlled vocabularies [SKOS-Core](https://www.w3.org/TR/swbp-skos-core-spec/).

-The [Spain's Ministry of Science, Innovation and Universities](http://www.ciencia.gob.es/), through its [State Research Agency](http://www.ciencia.gob.es/portal/site/MICINN/menuitem.8d78849a34f1cd28d0c9d910026041a0/?vgnextoid=664cfb7e04195510VgnVCM1000001d04140aRCRD), published a document featuring a number of [**Scientific domains**](http://www.ciencia.gob.es/stfls/MICINN/Ayudas/PE_2013_2016/PE_Promocion_e_Incorporacion_Talento_y_su_Empleabilidad/FICHEROS/SE_Incorporacion/Ayudas_contratos_RYC_2016/Clasificacion_areas_cientificas_2016_AEI.pdf)
+SKOS_core is not just the most appropriate solution for such a document featuring a level-structure thesaurus-like fully exploiting its classes `skos:Concept` (for *agglutinating* concepts) and `skos:ConceptScheme` (in order to arrange concepts *knitting* them together into concept schemes), but it also provides means to include models densely multilingual, as checkable with some European thesauri such as [GEMET]([ttps://www.eionet.europa.eu/gemet/en/about/](https://www.eionet.europa.eu/gemet/en/about/)) or [EuroVoc](https://data.europa.eu/euodp/en/data/dataset/eurovoc).

-que propone la Agencia Estatal del investigación de los ministerios de ciencia e innovación  y el de universidades, propuesto en el documento de preguntas de competencia suministrado por la Universidad de Murcia.
-Ese documento, que ofrece una estructura jerárquica clara de dominios y subdominios está siendo modelizado como vocabulario controlado de acuerdo al estándar del W3C [SKOS-Core](https://www.w3.org/TR/swbp-skos-core-spec/), que no solo es la solución más idónea para la estructura por niveles de tipo tesauro, en base a las clases `skos:Concept` (para aglutinar conceptos) y `skos:ConceptScheme` (para ordenar esos conceptos en esquemas de conceptos), sino que también proporciona medios para recoger modelos densamente multilingües, como lo demuestra el hecho de que suele ser la solución empleada en los tesauros multilingües de la Unión Europea, como [GEMET]([ttps://www.eionet.europa.eu/gemet/en/about/](https://www.eionet.europa.eu/gemet/en/about/)) o [EuroVoc](https://data.europa.eu/euodp/en/data/dataset/eurovoc).
+This way

 De este modo, estas 'Áreas científicas' han sido *mejoradas* respecto a la versión ofrecida por el ministerio en diversos aspectos: